mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 identification mechanism is *also* using them as an authentication mechanism.

-If I associate several email addresses with an account, I could use any of those email addresses to reset the password for that account -- and typically the service only sends the password reset email to the supplied email address.
+If I associate more than one email addresses with an account, I could use any of those email addresses to reset the password for that account -- and typically the service only sends the password reset email to the supplied email address.
 A rogue administrator could send a password reset to my project-specific email address, get the necessary link, change my password on the service, delete the email, and I'd never know.

-If the service offers multi-factor authentication and I'm using it, the rogue administrator is at least denied login access, but the password change is still allowed and the service disables any open sessions.
+Given the availability and use of multi-factor authentication, the rogue administrator is at least denied login access, but the password change is still allowed and the service disables any open sessions.

-For the services that don't offer multi-factor authentication, a rogue administrator could then take over my account, remove other email addresses from it, and gain access to information from and about other contexts in which I work.
-I'm fairly certain that the company behind Project A wouldn't like the administrator for the company from Project B gaining access to their private content.
+For the services that don't offer multi-factor authentication, a rogue administrator could then take over my account, remove other email addresses from it, and gain access to information from and about other projects on which I work.
+I'm certain that the company behind Project A wouldn't like the administrator for the company from Project B gaining access to their private content.

 In theory, protecting yourself is easy: just don't add email addresses to your accounts unless you can trust the mail administrator.
-Unless of course, your project's security policies dictate that all project-related email go to the project-specific address.
+Unless your project's security policies dictate that all project-related email go to the project-specific address.

 ## Convenience Trade-offs and Self-Protection

 This is where many technically-proficient security-minded readers will suggest I simply setup per-project accounts for each service.
-I believe that response is user-hostile, and for some services it would mean jumping through a series of complex hoops that any good user experience person would recoil from in horror.
+I believe that response is user-hostile, and for some services it would mean jumping through a series of complex hoops that any good User Experience person would recoil from in horror.

-Many services only allow a single email address per person[^email-table], but this doesn't reflect an economy where people work across several contexts.
+Some services only allow a single email address per person[^email-table], but this doesn't reflect an economy where people work across many contexts.
 If a service wanted to disingenuously bolster its user count, it could do this, which might explain why I have had six Google+ accounts.